Sufficient Control of Complex Networks: Conclusion

 \section{Conclusion}

-In this paper, we investigated on the sufficient control problem in directed complex networks, including the sufficient controllability problem and the minimum-cost sufficient control problem.
-It was proved that the sufficient controllability problem is essentially a path cover problem which can be further converted into a minimum cost flow problem.
-We rigorously proved the validity of the model transformation and proposed the MCFP algorithm to find the optimal solution for the problem at a polynomial complexity.
-It was observed that, in dense networks, a few control sources can achieve the controllability of a sufficiently large portion of network nodes.
-For the minimum-cost sufficient control problem, it is straightforward to prove that it is an NP-hard problem.
-The eLPGM algorithm was proposed to solve the problem, obtaining suboptimal solutions on small- or medium-sized networks.
-For large-scale networks, the EDCP algorithm was proposed to tackle the problem at a low complexity.
-Simulation results on synthetic and real-life networks evidently demonstrated the effectiveness of both the eLPGM and EDCP algorithms. { Studies in this report have been based on LTI systems.
-Future work will be carried out to extend the results to complex networks with nonlinear dynamics.}
+In this paper, we investigated on the sufficient control problem in directed networks, including the sufficient controllability problem and the minimum-cost sufficient control problem.
+It was proved that the sufficient controllability problem is essentially a path cover problem.
+We rigorously proved that the path cover problem can be transformed into a minimum-cost flow problem.
+The MCFP algorithm was proposed to find the solution for the problem at polynomial complexity.
+It was observed that, in dense networks, having a few control sources could ensure the controllability of a sufficiently large portion of the network.
+For the minimum-cost sufficient control problem, which is an NP-hard problem, the eLPGM algorithm was proposed to solve the problem, obtaining suboptimal solutions on small- or medium-sized networks.
+For large-scale networks, the EDCP algorithm was proposed to tackle the problem at low complexity.
+Simulation results on synthetic and real-life networks evidently demonstrated the effectiveness of both the eLPGM and EDCP algorithms.
+Studies in this report have been based on LTI systems.
+Future work will be carried out to extend the results to complex networks with nonlinear dynamics.